whistlegraph/aesthetic-computer/README.txt

   - [] Add offline support for the prompt.
     - [] And include an abstraction for caching / loading from cached commands.
+  - [] Prompts with extra spaces betwene parameters should compress space.
   *Fast 3G Load Test*
   - [] Run a Fast 3G load test to optimize assets and make a better startup / loading sequence.